 Dr. Ann Todd

-Ann Todd has been a contributing author and consultant for the National Geographic Society, given presentations in national parks on Office of Strategic Services (OSS) operations and worked as a historian for the National Museum of the Marine Corps.
-She served in the U.S. Coast Guard and now lives in Dripping Springs, Texas, with her four dogs.
+Ann Todd has been a contributing author and consultant for the National Geographic Society, given presentations in national parks on OSS operations, and worked as a historian for the National Museum of the Marine Corps.
+She served in the Coast Guard and now lives in Dripping Springs, Texas, with her four dogs.

 Assistant Director, Directorate of Intelligence (FBI)